ElliottF05/Gravity-Game/README.md

 - Some procedurally generated levels

 ## Next Steps
-1. Improve this to-do list
-2. Add basic camera controls
+1. Keep working on camera controls (zoom)
-   1. Focus modes (on spaceship, on center of mass, containing all bodies)
+2. Look up best practices for sharing variables across modules and implement this!!!
-3. Add basic player interaction
+3. Add basic ship controls
-   1. Maneuver controls!
-Also must create trail showing future path for a given maneuver
+   1. Also must create trail showing future path for a given maneuver
 4. Add sprites and make it good looking
 5. Finalize